-User Interface Section Description drawing in the current frame in the Onion Skin, even if those drawings are further than 2 frames away from the current frame.
-This is more useful for frame-by-frame animation.
-NOTE When this option is enabled, the handles allowing you to adjust the extent of the Onion Skin in the Timeline view are not available.
-Next Drawi ngs Settings Skin.
-A drawing that is toggled on will be visible in the that is toggled up will be excluded from it.
-You can see include and exclude specific drawings individually.
-Next drawings TIP You can quickly select or deselect a range of deserving the select and th You can quickly select or deselect a range of drawings by clicking and holding on one drawing, then dragging the mouse cursor over the other drawings you • Next drawings opacity sliders Allows you to adjust the opacity scale of drawings after the current frame.
+User Interface Section Description 10 9 8 7 6 5 4 3 Next drawings visibility switches Allows you to select which drawings after the current frame to include in the Onion Skin.
+A drawing that is toggled on will be visible in the Onion Skin, and a drawing that is toggled up will be excluded from it.
+You can select a range of drawings, or include and exclude specific drawings individually.
+TIP You can quickly select or deselect a range of drawings by clicking and holding on one drawing, then dragging the mouse cursor over the other drawings you want to toggle.
+Next drawings opacity sliders Allows you to adjust the opacity scale of drawings after the current frame.
 Each slider represents the opacity of one drawing.
 By default, moving one of these sliders will move the other sliders so that the opacity remain on a gradated scale.
 In this case, you can start by adjusting the opacity on one end, the opacity on another end and then, if you want, adjust one of the sliders inbetween to make a segmented progression.

-User Interface Section Description You can disable this behaviour by unchecking the Link Sliders option in the View Menu in the top-left corner of the Onion Skin view.
+You can disable this behaviour by unchecking the Link Sliders option in the View Menu in the top-left corner of the Onion Skin view.
 This option is enabled by default.
 When disabled, you can adjust the opacity of each drawing independently.

-Next drawings colour Allows you to select the colour in which to display the drawings after the current frame.
-Marked Dra awings Settings K Show Key drawings in Onion Skin Only displays drawings marked as key drawings in the Onion Skin.
-B Show Breakdown drawings in Onion Skin Only displays drawings marked as breakdowns in the Onion Skin.
-I Show In- between drawings in Onion Only displays drawings with no marker in the Onion Skin.
+User Interface Section Description Next drawings colour Allows you to select the colour in which to display the drawings after the current frame.
+Marked Dra wings Settings K Show Key drawings in Onion Skin Only displays drawings marked as key drawings in the Onion Skin.
+8 Show Breakdown drawings in Onion Skin Only displays drawings marked as breakdowns in the Onion Skin.
+I Show In- between drawings in Onion Skin Only displays drawings with no marker in the Onion Skin.
 Drawings with no marker are considered in-betweens.

-User Interface Section Description Skin K A Show RetakeKey drawings in Onion Skin Only displays drawings marked as retake key drawings in the Onion Skin.
+Ka Show RetakeKey drawings in Onion Skin Only displays drawings marked as retake key drawings in the Onion Skin.
 Ba Show RetakeBD drawings in Onion Skin Only displays drawings marked as retake breakdowns in the Onion Skin.
-Show RetakelB drawings in Onion Skin Only displays drawings marked as retake in-betweens in the Onion Skin.
+IA Show RetakelB drawings in Onion Skin Only displays drawings marked as retake in-betweens in the Onion Skin.